anbox-cloud/discourse-docs/howto/container/access.md

         sudo snap install scrcpy

-  > **Note:** The scrcpy snap package that is published to snap store is a non-official package.
+  [note type="information" status="Note"]The scrcpy snap package that is published to snap store is a non-official package.
 You can use it, but it's at your own risk.
-Because of this, it's highly recommended to build scrcpy from source by yourself.
+Because of this, it's highly recommended to build scrcpy from source by yourself.[/note]

 ### Launch container